kennedyowusu/to-do-application/README.md

 > Write a message to encourage readers to support your project

-If you like this project, support it with a star
+If you like this project, Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>